papyros/papyros.github.io/source/faq/index.markdown

 I'm not developing this operating system to please everyone.
 I'm developing it as a hobby project to fullfill a list of requirements that I've put forth, and being an ideal distro that doesn't work for users is not one of them.﻿

+### So you're selling your operating system?

+No, we are a completely open-source project, with the code available on GitHub at
+<https://github.com/quantum-os>, and the operating system will be available at no cost.
+Our main
+software is licensed under the GPL, while our application framework implementing Material Design is LGPL.
+By not following GNU free distro guidelines, that simply means that we will support the user using firmware and drivers that do not have source code and are released under a proprietary license.
+That does not mean that we will be charging for our work.

+Instead, once we have more work to show, we will be accepting direct donations and donations via bug bounties to pay developers for their time and work.
+Even open-source developers need to eat and support a family, just as everyone else :) We may also use crowdfunding to cover the costs of new major features.

 ### Why don't you use a bottom bar, like Windows or Chrome OS?